The science of beauty

-Two-day Conference organised by Sir Michael Atiyah, University of Edinburgh and Professor Semir Zeki, University College London, exploring the scientific basis behind how we perceive beauty and the effect it has on our brain.
+A two-day conference organised by Sir Michael Atiyah, University of Edinburgh and Professor Semir Zeki, University College London, exploring the scientific basis behind how we perceive beauty and the effect it has on our brain.

 What is common to the experience of beauty derived from sensory, cognitive and moral sources?
 What is the relationship between aesthetic judgement and aesthetic experience?
 And what is the grander biological significance of the experience of beauty?
 These are some of the questions that were discussed at length by the many distinguished speakers at this wide-ranging two-day conference.